Parkes Bypass

 Background

-Transport for NSW proposes to build a new 10.5-kilometre bypass on the western outskirts of Parkes to reduce travel time, improve freight productivity and efficiency, pedestrian access through Parkes and traffic flow.
+Transport for NSW is building a new 10.5-kilometre bypass on the western outskirts of Parkes to reduce travel time, improve freight productivity and efficiency, pedestrian access through Parkes and traffic flow.

-The upgrade would involve relocating the highway about two kilometres west, between Maguire Road to the north and Barkers Road to the south - a total length of 10.5 kilometres.
-The bypass would remove up to 1200 trucks per day from local streets and improve safety for motorists.
+The upgrade involves relocating the highway about two kilometres west, between Maguire Road to the north and Barkers Road to the south - a total length of 10.5 kilometres.
+The bypass will remove up to 1200 trucks per day from local streets and improve safety for motorists.

 Objectives